ghimiresdp/python-notes/README.md

 .    .
 ```

-If you want to practice exercises contained in this repo then please `fork` this repository to your own account and modify as per your requirements.
+> If you're directly **cloning** the repository, I suggest you to solve in the different branch than the `main` branch to avoid conflicts if the course content changes.

-> I suggest you not to make any changes in the `main` branch in your repository too so that you can pull and rebase future changes to your `fork`.
+> If you're **forking**, I suggest you not to make any changes in the `main` branch in your repository too so that you can pull and rebase future changes to your `fork`.

-### Pulling future changes
+## Pulling future changes for your forks

 for pulling the future changes you can add `remote` in your local repository with the commands below: